Tizimín Municipality

-Tizimín Municipality is one of the 106 municipalities of Yucatán with a municipal seat of the same name.
+Tizimín Municipality is a municipality in the Mexican state of Yucatán.
 The municipality is located in the north-east of the Mexican state of Yucatán, and it is the largest municipality in the state with a territory that is 11% of the total area of the state.
 As of 2005 it also has the second largest population of any municipality in the state, the largest being Mérida and the third largest being Valladolid.

 The city of Tizimín is the municipal seat and is located at about 160 km east of Mérida, Yucatán, 200 km west of Cancún, Quintana Roo, and 42 km south of Río Lagartos, the city's traditional sea port on the Gulf of Mexico.
 The municipal seat's population of 42,283 is about 60% of the total population of the municipality.

 The word "Tizimin" means "tapir" in the Maya language.
 With the Spanish conquest of Yucatán, Tizimín was established as a Spanish colonial town in 1544.